 A free American Institute of Architects (AIA) approved course, “Overview of Construction Prevention through Design” is being offered by East Carolina University through a grant from the Virginia Tech Occupational Safety and Health Research Center.
-This course provides 1 Learning Unit /HSW credit (AIA approved).
-Participants in this course will be able to: 1) Define construction industry safety statistics; 2) Describe the role of design in construction safety; 3) Define safety and health terminologies; and 4) Recognize design influences in construction accidents.
-Email Mike Behm, email@example.com, for course coupon code for free access.
-The first 20 participants will have free access.
+Email Mike Behm, firstname.lastname@example.org, for information.

 Researchers at Bucknell University and Oregon State University have identified actions that owner organizations should take to effectively implement DfCS on their projects.

 This website is maintained by Mike Toole at Bucknell University in conjunction with the OSHA Alliance Program Construction Roundtable workgroup on designing for construction safety and the NIOSH NORA Construction Sector Council Construction Hazards Prevention through Design workgroup.
 This website is not associated with the American Society of Civil Engineers or its Construction Institute.
 Privacy Statement.